 - 1. Project need categories;

 - 2. Water quality points;

 - 3. Brownfield reuse;

-- 4. Financial Capability;
+- 4. Financial capability;

-- 5. Bonus points will be available for projects that include Green Project Reserve (GPR) Sustainability Incentive Program components, climate resiliency elements, Regionalization, and participation in the Clean Watershed Needs Survey.

-- 6. Deduction points project
+- 5. Bonus points will be available for projects that submit PERs early, that include Green Project Reserve (GPR) Sustainability Incentive Program components, climate resiliency elements, regionalization, and participation in the Clean Watershed Needs Survey (Note: In SFY 2023 bonus points to be given to applicants meeting the Affordability Criteria.
+See ST9 Goal). - 6.
+Deduction points projects that disconnect from a viable treatment system will have points deducted.

-This IUP, including the PPLs (see Exhibit B), and Project Ranking System (See Exhibit C), has been subject to public review and comment in accordance with the CWA as described in Section VI below.
+This IUP, including the PPLs (see Exhibit B), and Project Ranking System (See Exhibit C), has been subject to public review and comment in accordance with the CWA, as described in Section V below.

 In addition to being ranked and scored and in the Fundable Range, "Project readiness criteria" will be applied to assure that projects are ready for CWSRF Loan Program financing.
-Steps towards "project readiness" can be demonstrated by: (1) Submitting a PER, (2) Obtaining PER Approval, a construction permit, and bidding the project pursuant to the CWSRF Loan Program established timeframes, and (3) Initiating the steps required by State statute and the CWSRF Loan Program to proceed with a financial closing with the CWSRF Loan Program.
-This involves completing the steps required to issue valid bonds, retaining a nationally recognized bond counsel to issue its unqualified, approving opinion on the validity of the bonds at closing and demonstrating the ability to repay the CWSRF Loan Program loan.
+Steps towards project readiness can be demonstrated by: (1) Submitting a PER; (2) Obtaining PER Approval, a construction permit, and bidding the project pursuant to the CWSRF Loan Program established timeframes; and (3) Initiating the steps required by State statute and the CWSRF Loan Program to proceed with a financial closing with the CWSRF Loan Program.
+This involves completing the steps required to issue valid bonds, retaining a nationally recognized bond counsel to issue its unqualified, approving opinion on the validity of the bonds at closing, and demonstrating the ability to repay the CWSRF Loan Program loan.